Updated: Feb 16

-I partnered with Kyani in January 2022.
+I learned about Kyani in the fall of 2021.
 I loved the ease of getting missing nutrients in a super easy and convenient way.

 Kyani has been a pioneer of the antioxidant movement and the first to recognize the efficacy of the wild blueberry.
 They have become one of the world’s leading providers of supplements that support Nitric Oxide production in the human body and one of the largest providers of tocotrienols, a potent form of Vitamin E. Kyäni products harness the power and potency of wild and natural ingredients that support overall health and wellness through proper nutrition.

 Kyani has recently started a merger with Amare, a mental wellness company.

 Check the whole Kyani website here and scroll for my favorite things and the science and ingredients.